michael-albert-dun/deliagonal/README.md

 - Define a 'target' area.
 Objective is to clear *only* the squares not in the target area.
 - Start with more of a <> shape (i.e., remove a triangle of squares from each corner)
 - Include a few "rocks".
 You can't clear a rock.

+## Known bugs

+- Undo is broken, it fills a full rectangle even if the move only removed some of the tiles.